ashleybaxter/iamashley/_posts/2016-10-24-the-number-one-reason-i-lose-sales.markdown

 This thought process is an unfortunate by-product of the popularity of comparison sites.
 They've encouraged a buying behaviour of judging insurance solely on price.
 You don't look at policy features, company reviews or customer service.
 You look at a table of prices and select the cheapest.

 Comparison sites have been around for over a decade.
 Jack has been around for 2 months.
-It's difficult challenging a behaviour that's been ingrained in buyers for over 10 years.
+Challenging a behaviour that's been ingrained in buyers for over 10 years is proving difficult.

 ## Taking A Smaller Commission

-The alternative to not selling a cheap policy, but still competing on price, is to cut my commission.
+The alternative to not selling a cheap policy—but still competing on price–is to cut my commission.

 In some instances I have done this.
-When someone's made it clear they're keen to buy but the price is out of their budget, I bring my share down.
+When someone's made it clear they're keen to buy but the price is slightly out of their budget, I bring my share down.

-The problem with that approach, however, is that I'm not earning bags of money from each policy I sell.
+But that's not a solution.
+I'm not earning bags of money from each policy I sell.
 For £100,000 of cover I earn a modest £26.
 For higher levels of cover, I can net between £40-70 commission.

 I'm in this for the long-term.
 I want to build Jack into a sustainable business, therefore I must operate as a business and earn money.

-Earning commission is what enables me to keep working on Jack.
+Commission is what enables me to keep working on Jack.
 Not just for Jack to exist, but to blossom into the business I've always dreamed of.
 Right now it's a tiny version of what I envision it to become.

 That's not going to happen if I don't earn money to pay myself and reinvest into the business.
-Nor will it happen if I sell a cheap product that lets people down when it comes time to making a claim.
+Nor will it happen if I sell a cheap policy that lets people down when it comes time to making a claim.

 ### That Was A Nice Rant.
 Now What?

 There are two, big challenges I'm facing with building an insurance business.

-1. The audience I'm targeting is still relatively new.
+1. The audience I serve is still relatively new.
 Insurers haven't been targeting freelance designers and developers, so information on how insurance applies to them and what problems it solves is sparse.
 I'm working on addressing that
 2. For those who understand the role insurance plays, I'm fighting with the price-driven buying behaviour.
 Jack isn't overpriced.
 We might charge an annual premium of £160 for £100,000 of cover while a competitor charges £120.
 That's only a £40 difference, yet it matters when people are simply looking at price.
 What about the more important factors?
 Better cover with additional features, <a href="http://withjack.co.uk/benefits">customer benefits</a> or quality of customer service

 I don't think there's a quick fix, but I know it falls on me to better communicate the value of insurance.
 Like I said, it's tricky challenging a well-ingrained buying behaviour.

 I do know I'm not going to sell a cheap policy.
-73% of people don't trust their insurance provider and I don't want to add to that statistic.
+73% of people don't trust their insurance provider and I don't want to contribute to that statistic.
 In fact, I want to work towards turning that statistic around.